ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

-# apt-to-python.Install.Scripts
+**apt-to-python.Install.Scripts
 A list of scripts using APT on Linux Debian to install python apps.

 **easily install many python applications and packages.**

-# Operationg-System: Debian Bullseye.
+*Operationg-System: Debian Bullseye.
-# Usage: apt.
+*Usage: apt.
-# Language: Python.
+*Language: Python.

-### In your terminal enter the commands below to install python packages and applications using apt.
+**In your terminal enter the commands below to install python packages and applications using apt.

-## root user.
+**root user
  **apt-get**

-## none-root user.
+ **none-root user.
  **sudo apt-get**